fede2cr/Circuitpython-megademo/README.md

 ## What is this?

-CircuitPlayground board from Adafruit are great... amazing.
+CircuitPlayground boards from Adafruit are great... amazing.
 Even better than an Arduino UNO, you can program it using CircuitPython, without installing any software...
 But, to show it the wonderful hardware to someone, you have to upload the Arduino sketch called mega_demo.

 ## Megademo